SalimOzel/flutter_todo_app/README.md

 - If the task is done, it is marked.
 - task search feature.
 - delete desired task by swiping right.
-- saving the added tasks to the local database and automatically resetting the tasks every 24 hours
+- saving the added tasks to the local database and automatically resetting the tasks every 24 hours.
+- Language support with localization.

 ## Libraries
 - hive